 To earn an Honours Bachelor of Arts in Business Administration, a student must successfully complete the Honours programme and must maintain a minimum B average in 3rd and 4th Year Business Administration courses and must attain at least a B- average in their 4th Year.
-An Honours Bachelor of Arts in Business Administration with First Class Standing will be granted to those students who successfully complete the Honours programme and have attained an A- minimum average in all 3rd and 4th Year.
+An Honours Bachelor of Arts in Business Administration with First Class Standing will be granted to those students who successfully complete the Honours programme and attained an A- minimum average in all 3rd and 4th Year Business Administration courses and a B- average in 4th Year.
 All other students will be granted a Bachelor of Arts with a Major in Business Administration degree.
 Students in the Honours programme must maintain at least Second Class Standing to remain in the Honours programme.